amsaren/course_materials/Biocontainers_2023/Slides/2-2_Basic_usage_of_Apptainer.md

 - `$LOCAL_SCRATCH`and `$TMPDIR` are set by the system if NVMe resources allocated for the job
   - If using `apptainer_wrapper`, `$LOCAL_SCRATCH` and `$TMPDIR` are bound automatically
   - If not, it has to be bound, e.g. `--bind $LOCAL_SCRATCH:$TMPDIR`
+  - It may be necessary to bind $TMPDIR to /tmp: `--bind $TMPDIR:/tmp`

 # SquashFS

 - Lustre is very inefficient in handling large number of files in single directory
-- When using Singularity containerized tools you can use SquashFS to package files
+- When using Apptainer containerized tools you can use SquashFS to package files
   - Single file on Host filesystem
   - Can be mounted as a directory inside the container